Tony Hawk's: Commercial reception

-In Europe, the PlayStation 2, Xbox, and GameCube versions of Underground were respectively the fifth, sixth, and eighth-best selling games for those consoles the week after the game's release,.
+In Europe, the PlayStation 2, Xbox, and GameCube versions of Underground were respectively the fifth, sixth, and eighth-best selling games for those consoles the week after the game's release.
 It would remain uninterrupted in the top twenty of every week until January 24, 2004, for the Xbox and GameCube and February 21 for the PlayStation 2, inclusive.
 As of December 2007, the PlayStation 2 edition of the game had sold 2.11 million copies in the United States.
 The GameCube version made Nintendo's Player's Choice list by selling 250,000 copies in the United States.
 Its PlayStation 2 version also received a "Platinum" sales award from the ELSPA.
 Skate outsold Proving Ground on a 2:1 ratio, resembling its lackluster reception.

 In the first month of its U.S. release, Tony Hawk: Ride sold 114,000 copies.
-During its first week on sale in the United States, Tony Hawk: Shred sold 3,000 copies; Due to this, former developer Chris Rausch described Shred as the game that had killed the series and stated he expected no new game to release in the foreseeable future.Tony Hawk's Pro Skater 1 + 2 became the fastest selling game in the franchise according to Activision, selling 1 million copies within the first two weeks.
+During its first week on sale in the United States, Tony Hawk: Shred sold 3,000 copies.
+Due to this, former developer Chris Rausch described Shred as the game that had killed the series and he expected no new game for release in the foreseeable future.Tony Hawk's Pro Skater 1 + 2 became the fastest selling game in the franchise according to Activision, selling 1 million copies within the first two weeks.
 In the United Kingdom the game was the biggest launch in the franchise since Underground.

 The brand brought in about $715 million in revenue by 2004.

 Legacy and fandom

 During a period of series inactivity caused by the lapse of Activision's contract with Hawk, the Tony Hawk's fanbase largely sustained itself through THUG Pro, a fan-made total conversion mod of Tony Hawk's Underground 2 for Microsoft Windows and macOS that features levels of every game in the series for use in online multiplayer.

-In March 2017, a documentary about the Pro Skater series was announced by former Neversoft employee and producer of the series, Ralph D'Amato.
+A documentary about the Pro Skater series was developed by former Neversoft employee and producer of the series, Ralph D'Amato.
 The documentary, Pretending I'm a Superman: The Tony Hawk Video Game Story, features interviews from former Neversoft employees as well as skaters featured throughout the series, including Hawk himself and is directed by Ludvig Gür.
 The documentary came about after D'Amato had taken Gür, who was visiting him in California in 2016, to meet Hawk briefly but which turned out to be several hours discussing the possibility of documentary, which was further developed after more online calls and emails.
 The documentary's name is based on the song "Superman" by the band Goldfinger which was featured on the first game's soundtrack.
 The film was released on August 18, 2020.